rock-hu/minor-projects/openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/cookbook/guide.rst

         return x + ten
     }

+|

 .. _Severity Levels:

 Severity Levels
 ---------------

-Each recipe is marked with the severity level.
+Each recipe has a severity level mark.
 The supported values are as follows:

 - |CB_ERROR|: You are to follow the recipe, otherwise program compilation fails.
 - |CB_WARNING|: You are highly recommended to follow the recipe.
 Failing to follow the recipe will not affect the compilation currently, but will cause compilation failure in the future versions.

+|

 .. _Status of Unsupported Features: